 Eligibility to take the CHES® examination is based exclusively on academic qualifications.
 Applicants must possess a bachelor's, master's or doctoral degree from an accredited institution of higher education AND one of the following:

-- An official transcript (including course titles) that clearly shows a major in health education, e.g., Health Education, Community Health Education, Public Health Education, School Health Education, etc. Degree/major must explicitly be in a discipline of "Health Education."
+- an official transcript (including course titles) that clearly shows a major in health education, e.g., Health Education, Community Health Education, Public Health Education, School Health Education, etc. Degree/major must explicitly be in a discipline of "Health Education."
+OR

-- An official transcript that reflects at least 25 semester hours or 37 quarter hours of course work (with a grade "c" or better) with specific preparation addressing the Seven Areas of Responsibility and Competency for Health Educators
+- an official transcript that reflects at least 25 semester credits or 37 quarter hours of course work (with a grade "c" or better) with specific preparation addressing the Eight Areas of Responsibility and Competency for Health Education Specialists.

-Applicants for the CHES exam will have at least 25 semester hours/37 quarter hours of coursework (with a grade of C or better) with specific preparation addressing the Seven Areas of Responsibilities and Competencies for Health Education Specialists.
-The following guidance is offered to applicants without an earned degree in Health Education seeking to qualify for the CHES exam, based on the 25 hours of coursework requirement:
+Applicants for the CHES® exam will have at least 25 semester credits/37 quarter hours of coursework (with a grade of C or better) with specific preparation addressing the Eight Areas of Responsibilities and Competencies for Health Education Specialists.
+The following guidance is offered to applicants without an earned degree in Health Education seeking to qualify for the CHES® exam, based on the 25 hours of coursework requirement:

-- A minimum of 12 semester hours/18 quarter hours must be from process courses that clearly align with the Seven Areas of Responsibility
+- a minimum of 12 semester credits/18 quarter hours must be from process courses that clearly align with the Eight Areas of Responsibility

-- A maximum of 9 semester hours/14 quarter hours may be from topic-focused courses tha include elements contained in the Seven Areas of Responsibility
+- a maximum of 9 semester credits/14 quarter hours may be from topic-focused courses that include elements contained in the Eight Areas of Responsibility

-- A maximum of 6 semester hours/8 quarter hours may be from other courses that include elements contained in the Seven Areas of Responsibility
+- a maximum of 6 semester credits/8 quarter hours may be from other courses that include elements contained in the Eight Areas of Responsibility

 Course descriptions and syllabi may be provided to determine if courses are eligible.